University of Georgia: Central Campus

 Bounded by Lumpkin Street to the west and East Campus Road to the east, Central Campus was developed on the remaining woodland area between the larger and older North and South Campuses.
 Development began in 1910 with Memorial Hall which remained unfinished until 1925 due to financial constraints.
 Originally envisioned as a student athletic facility and constructed with a swimming pool and gymnasium, Memorial Hall has served a wide variety of purposes before becoming home to the offices of the vice president of student affairs and several other administrative offices.
 Several former athletic facilities were located in this area before they were replaced by newer academic buildings, student life centers, and residence halls.
 Of these athletic facilities, only Sanford Stadium remains and continues to dominate Central Campus.

 Located in the northwest corner, the Fine Arts Building was modeled in the neoclassical architectural style and built in 1941 with funds from the Public Works Administration, part of the New Deal initiated in the 1930s.
 The building covers an area about the size of a city block, and the interior features a giant mural by French-American artist Jean Charlot.
 At the time of its construction, it was the largest and most expensive academic building on campus.
 The Zell B. Miller Learning Center became the largest academic building in Central Campus when it was built in 2003 with a footprint of 6.5 acre.
-With 26 classrooms and lecture halls and a total of 2,200 seats, the Learning Center is also "probably the most heavily used by students".
+With 26 classrooms and lecture halls and a total of 2,200 seats, the Learning Center is also probably the most heavily used by students.
 In 2009, the building was renamed in honor of UGA alumnus Zell B. Miller who went on to serve as the 79th Governor of Georgia and later as the U.S. Senator from Georgia.
 Another heavily used building is the Dean Tate Student Center built in 1983 and expanded in 2009.
 The LEED Gold-certified building features a green roof and 75,000 gallon cistern to catch rainwater for use in irrigation and flushing toilets.
 The building was named after William Tate, the former dean of men.

-The Psychology-Journalism Building was built on grounds which formerly housed the university's tennis courts and gymnasium, Woodruff Hall.
+The Psychology and Journalism Building was built on grounds which formerly housed the university's tennis courts and gymnasium, Woodruff Hall.
 In 1967, a $6.1 million construction project created the building to house two of the largest departments at the university, the psychology department, part of the Franklin College of Arts and Sciences, and the Henry W. Grady College of Journalism and Mass Communication, named after the former editor of The Atlanta Constitution.
 Other buildings in the area include Clark Howell Hall, built in 1937 as a dormitory but which later became home to the UGA Career Center, and the UGA Bookstore built in 1968.